 Warning signs of teenage alcohol and drug abuse may include:

 - delinquent behavior

 - deterioration in family relationships

 There may also be physical signs such as red eyes, a persistent cough, and a change in eating and sleeping habits.
-Alcohol or drug dependency may include blackouts, withdrawal symptoms—further problems in functioning at home, school, or work.
+Alcohol or drug abuse and dependency may include blackouts, withdrawal symptoms—further problems in functioning at home, school, or work.